house-of-abbey/GarminHomeAssistant/README.md

 You have options.
 The first is what we use.
 1. **Best!** Use the [Studio Code Server](https://community.home-assistant.io/t/home-assistant-community-add-on-visual-studio-code/107863) addon for Home Assistant.
 You can then edit your JSON file in place.
-2. Locally installed VSCode, or if not installed
+2. Locally installed VSCode, or if not installed,
-3. try the on-line version at https://vscode.dev/
+3. try the on-line version at https://vscode.dev/.

 Paste in your JSON (and change the file type to JSON if not saving), it will then verify your file format and schema for you, highlighting any errors for you to fix.